Office of English Language Acquisition, Department of Education.

 (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
 If you receive a multiyear award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
 For specific requirements on reporting, please go to http://www.ed.gov/fund/grant/apply/appforms.html.

-4. Performance Measures: Under the Government Performance and Results Act (GPRA), Federal departments and agencies must clearly describe the goals and objectives of programs, identify resources and actions needed to accomplish goals and objectives, develop a means of measuring progress made, and regularly report on achievement.
+5. Performance Measures: Under the Government Performance and Results Act (GPRA), Federal departments and agencies must clearly describe the goals and objectives of programs, identify resources and actions needed to accomplish goals and objectives, develop a means of measuring progress made, and regularly report on achievement.
+One important source of program information on successes and lessons learned is the project evaluation conducted under individual grants.

 Measure 1: The number and percentage of program participants who complete the preservice program.
 Completion is defined by the applicant in the submitted application.